lava13ratna/Crazyflie_MPC/README.md

-# acm_mpc_drones

-# Drone Control: A Non-Linear Model Predictive Control approach for Trajectory Tracking and Obstacle Avoidance
+# From Ground to Air: Crazyflie Drone Takeoff with Model Predictive Control

 ## Table of Contents
 1. [Overview](#overview)